line/stellite/SERVER_GUIDE.md

 ## QUIC Discovery

-To use QUIC server, you must understand [QUIC Discovery](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit).
+To use a QUIC server, you must understand [QUIC Discovery](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit).

-Stellite needs to perform APN (application protocol negotiation) to be able to use the QUIC protocol and QUIC Discovery plays a part here.
-QUIC Discovery checks APN information from an HTTP header and informs the server that the QUIC protocol is available.
+QUIC Discovery provides APN (application protocol negotiation - ALPN?) that allows to specify an alternate protocol.
+It checks APN information from an HTTP header and informs a server that a QUIC protocol is available.

-To use QUIC Discovery, you need to specify the "Alternative Service" in the HTTP request header as follows:
+To use QUIC Discovery, you need to specify an "Alternative Service" option for a HTTP request header as follows:

 ```bash
 Alt-Svc: quic="[<hostname>|]:<port>"; p="1"; ma=<seconds>
 ```

-* "hostname" is QUIC server's host.
-If left blank, the original HTTP/TCP server's host is used.
+* "hostname" is a host of a QUIC server.
+If left blank, an original host of an HTTP/TCP server is used.
-* "port" is QUIC server's UDP port to be accessed by QUIC Discovery.
+* "port" is a UDP port of a QUIC server to be accessed by QUIC Discovery.
-* "ma" (Max-Age) is the number of seconds these Alt-Svc header values are cached and thus usable.
+* "ma" (Max-Age) is the number of seconds Alt-Svc header values are cached and thus usable.

-Note that only the default values (p="1" and ma="604800", where "604800" = 7 days) are permitted in the current version of 2015-09-08.
-You cannot modify probability and ma parameters in this version of the client.
+Note that only the default values (p="1" and ma="604800", where "604800" = 7 days) are permitted in the current version (2015-09-08).
+You cannot modify probability and ma parameters with this version.

-For detailed information, please refer to the [QUIC Discovery docs](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit?pref=2&pli=1) from Google.
+For detailed information, please refer to the [QUIC Discovery docs](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit?pref=2&pli=1) provided by Google.